Indigenous Women Keep Going Missing Along This Highway. This Writer Investigated Why.

 “The reports have been done.
 There was a report done in 2006 which included a symposium of family, government, and police.
 They came up with 33 tangible, doable recommendations, most of which have not been implemented.
 A national enquiry into missing and murdered indigenous women was just completed; again, it includes loads of recommendations.
 Undoubtedly, the changes that are needed have been identified and many of them are very basic.

 “For the Highway of Tears, specifically: we need transportation, cell phones, and community-support services so that these women don't have to hitchhike to see a doctor if they do not own a car.
 There are these very simple things that could be implemented easily.
 Ultimately, what it all comes down to is that we have to make it happen.
 There has to be the political will.
 If there's the political will, it will happen.
 It will get done, but the public has to care.
 I didn't learn any of this in school; we need to do the work to reeducate ourselves.
-We need to examine our own biases, our own stereotypes, our own racism that we have inside ourselves and we need to be engaged in political change.
+We need to examine our own biases, our own stereotypes, our own racism that we have inside ourselves, and we need to be engaged in political change.
 But until it's considered a big deal when an indigenous girl goes missing, it's not going to change.”

 Advertisement